cultural-impact-of-warfare

 The Persian Wars provided the first major examples of coordinated land and sea warfare in Greek history.
 The Persians had a large army and a powerful navy, but they struggled to coordinate them effectively.
 The Greeks, with smaller forces, used combined operations to offset the Persian numerical advantage.

 At the Battle of Artemisium (480 BCE), the Greek navy fought a delaying action against the Persian fleet while the land army prepared for battle at Thermopylae.
 The naval engagement prevented the Persians from landing troops behind the Greek position at Thermopylae, which would have trapped the Greek army.
 When Thermopylae fell, the navy evacuated the Greek survivors, saving them for future battles.
+This operation showed how naval forces could directly support a land campaign by controlling access to the coastline.

 The most famous example of coordination came at Salamis.
 The Greek fleet defeated the Persian navy while the Greek land army under Aristides held the island of Psyttaleia, which was strategically located in the straits.
 The army's presence prevented the Persians from using the island as a base and allowed the Greeks to control the entire battle space.
 After Salamis, the Persian fleet was crippled, and the land army could no longer receive supplies by sea.
 This forced the Persians to retreat, effectively ending the invasion.